Understanding Social Media Analytics: Facebook

 Once you step beyond the individual Facebook user, who knows all there is to know about liking and sharing and those new reaction features, and into the world of a business-using-a-social-network, everything changes (but for the better).

 In order to keep all these numbers straight and have a place to analyze what they mean, Facebook presented business pages with Insights.
-This nifty tool houses all of our major players’ details as well as the option of exporting the information into a spreadsheet.
-What’s also great about Insights is that you’re able to see exactly what your audience responds to, when they’re online, and then you have the information to act accordingly.
+This nifty tool houses all of our major players’ details.
+In addition to the option of exporting the information into a spreadsheet.
+What’s also great about Insights is that you’re able to see exactly what your audience responds to.
+As well as when they’re online, and then you have the information to act accordingly.

 In order to do all of this, you have to have a solid understanding of Facebook’s key terms.

 Did you know that Facebook Insights measures “unlikes” as well as “likes”?
-An “unlike” occurs when someone originally “likes” a post on Facebook, but then decides to “unlike” it a few seconds later (perhaps they were too “like” happy and hadn’t read the rest of the post—we’re not sure).
-As Hootsuite explains, “With the color coding, you can see the number of ‘Unlikes’ on any particular day, how many likes come from paid sources such as ads, the organic likes, as well as the net likes (organic likes + paid likes – unlikes).”
+An “unlike” occurs when someone originally “likes” a post on Facebook, but then decides to “unlike” it.
+As Hootsuite explains, “With the color coding, you can see the number of ‘Unlikes’ on any particular day, how many likes come from paid sources such as ads, the organic likes, as well as the net likes.”

 Reach is a little trickier to understand, but bear with us.
 Whereas engagement only looks at the reactions to a specific post, reach includes those facts and the number of people who saw the post (i.e. it was on their newsfeed, whether on desktop or mobile).
 The more engagement your post has (more likes, comments, shares, etc.), the larger the reach.